-Join Peggy Fisher for an in-depth discussion in this video Challenge: Movie list, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Challenge: Movie list, part of Learning Java 8.

 - Downloading and exploring NetBeans

 - Understanding Java basics: data types, strings, arrays, and more